Skip to Main Content

 • Lips or face turning blue

-Talk to your doctor about any symptoms that worry you.
-This list includes some of the more common warning signs.
+Talk to your health care provider about symptoms that worry you.
+The list above includes some of the more common warning signs.
 There may be others.
+In a medical emergency, call 911.

 Keep the patient away from other people to reduce the risk of spreading the virus to others.